ektrah/nsec/docs/api/nsec.cryptography.keyderivationalgorithm.md

     `salt` is not empty.

 NotSupportedException
-: The specified algorithm does not support key derivation.
+: The specified algorithm does not support keys derived from a shared secret.

 ObjectDisposedException
 : `sharedSecret` has been disposed.